 Has TV gotten too bad of a rap?

 With all the information and guidelines available to us about screen-time for kids, it’s easy to feel guilty about turning on the TV to have a moment to yourself.
+But, believe it or not, there are quality TV programs for young children!

 And the fact is, being screen-free is a privilege many parents just don’t have.
 Parents use TV time for all sorts of reasons, none of which are anyone else’s business.

 I have made it no secret that my kids go screen-free for weeks or even months at a time, and that I’m a proponent of not constantly engaging and entertaining children.
 But I admit there are circumstances wherein I just do what needs to be done for my own sanity.
+And for those circumstances, I rely on good TV shows for kids!

 Upwards of 68% of people disregard screen-related recommendations.
 It’s estimated that nearly half of children have watched TV before 18 months and 77% of children 6 and over use screens in excess of the AAP recommendations.